 But it is possible if you understand how social media marketing (SMM) fits into your overall company strategy and plans.

-Done right, your social media marketing will not only engage your current customers, but also attract new prospects, moving them through your marketing funnel driving more sales and growing your business.
+Done right, your social media marketing will not only engage your current customers but also attract new prospects, moving them through your marketing funnel driving more sales and growing your business.

 In this epic, expert-level Strategy Guide…

-We’ll cover the basics of a successful social media marketing strategy, including which content types serve what purposes (with examples and templates of course), and how a good social media plan can work for you across the marketing funnel.
+We’ll review the basics of a successful social media marketing strategy, including which content types serve what purposes (with examples and templates of course), and how a good social media plan can work for you across the marketing funnel.

 You see, most businesses miss out on massive opportunities because their vision for social media is limited.

 As a result, they’re posting regularly on Facebook and Instagram, but not getting great results.
 That’s because doing what we call Posting and Praying doesn’t work.
 It doesn’t drive sales or traffic, and it usually only gets you in front of people that already know about you.

 Perfect social media marketing strategy means sending the right message, at the right time, to the right people.

 This is where a marketing funnel comes in…

 Look at it this way: If you approach a woman you like for the very first time and ask her to marry you, chances are she’d say no. But after you woo her, take her out on dates, convince her that you’re perfect for each other, and then when you pop the big question, she might just say yes.